AbdallahRehab/flutter-note-app/README.md

 ## Getting Started

-This project is a Flutter Simple & Lightweight Note App.
+This project is a Flutter Simple & Lightweight Note App. and
+Calling platform-specific iOS and Android code using platform channels

+The following code demonstrates how to call a platform-specific API to retrieve and display the current battery level.
+It uses the Android BatteryManager API, and the iOS device.batteryLevel API, with a single platform message, getBatteryLevel().

 A few resources to get you started if this is your first Flutter project: